Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 It can be stressful to find yourself with a dirty dog and no dog shampoo.
-Luckily, there are a few alternatives to dog shampoo you can use to clean that pooch of yours so he’s as fresh as a daisy once again!
+Fortunately, there are a few alternatives that you can use to clean that pup of yours so they’re as fresh as a daisy once again!

-Some of these shampoo alternatives are simple, while others take a bit of preparation to make.
-You might not even have to fill the tub with water at all, as some of these shampoo substitutes are simply applied to your dog’s fur without needing any water.
+Some of these shampoo alternatives are simple, while others take a bit of preparation.
+Still, you might not even have to fill the bathtub, as a few of these canine shampoo substitutes are directly applied to your dog’s fur without needing any water.

 divider-dog paw